Tzila Dagan: Career

 Following her release from the army, she joined the "Dizengoff Command Band", which was composed of veterans of military bands.
-The band put on one entertainment program, directed by Danny Litai, which included various songs and skits.
-In 1970, she recorded her first solo album, called "Tzila Dagan", in which she also performed poetry by Leah Goldberg in song.
+The band put on one entertainment program, directed by Dani Litai, which included various songs and skits.
+In 1970, she recorded her first solo album, called Tzila Dagan, in which she also performed poetry by Leah Goldberg in song.

 In 1970, she participated alongside Danny Messeng and Yair Klinger in the show "Despair Sitting on a Bench", an evening of Jacques Perver's poems translated into Hebrew by Ada Ben Nahum.
 Later on, they added to their performance three recorded songs under the name "The Trio of Coincidence", including "Ballad for the Calendar," which was a great success, and "Rosa Marzipan".
 In addition, they also participated in the first children's song festival with the song "Nomi Girl".

 At the singer's festival in 1971, she sang Dalia Rabikowitz's song "Dreams of Darkness and Light".
 In 1974, she participated in the show "Topoh Zahav", an evening of Sasha Argov's songs, in which she sang Alexander Penn's song "Confession" (known for its opening line "My simple coats and a lamp on the bridge").
 Later, she recorded with her husband, the actor Ezra Dagan, children's songs ("Bulbul tell me why") and holiday songs ("Masal in Belvivat").

 Dagan grew up singing poets' songs, participated in the IDF's Poets' Songs evening programs, in which she performed "Hamda" by Dalia Rabikowitz and "Ari Neori" by David Fogel.
 She participated in many radio programs on Kol Israel, such as "On the Road, a Tree Stands", Yiddish songs translated into Hebrew, "Balkan Songs" and more.